missinglinkai/firetool/README.md

-Firetool is a command line tool to preform batch operation on Firebase realtime database
-It can preform list/copy/delete on the entire database in parallel
+firetool is a command line tool to perform batch operation on Firebase real time database It can perform list/copy/delete on the entire database in parallel.

  - Installing: